csev/maven-jetty-jdbc-servlet/README.md

     Your database is missing or inaccessible

-Fire up MAMP, go to localhost:8888/phpMyAdmin, click on SQL tab and copy paste this line of code into the text box and hit "Go"
+Fire up MAMP, go to localhost:8888/phpMyAdmin, click on SQL tab and copy paste these lines of SQL into the text box and hit "Go"

     CREATE DATABASE mjjs DEFAULT CHARACTER SET utf8;
     GRANT ALL ON mjjs.* TO 'mjjsuser'@'localhost' IDENTIFIED BY 'mjjspassword';
     GRANT ALL ON mjjs.* TO 'mjjsuser'@'127.0.0.1' IDENTIFIED BY 'mjjspassword';

-Refresh the page, and mjjs now appears on the left.
+Refresh the phpMyAdmin page, and mjjs now appears on the left.
-Click on mjjs and then click on the SQL tab.
+Click on the mjjs database and then click on the SQL tab.
 Copy paste this command into the text box and hit go

     CREATE TABLE mjjs (name TEXT) ENGINE = InnoDB DEFAULT CHARSET=utf8;